hacks-guide/Guide-WiiU/docs/extras/dump-games.md

 #### **Install To USB**

-?> When installing a game to an USB device, we recommend that you use an HDD and not a flash drive, as those are not optimized for constant reading and writing, therefore making them fail quickly.
-If your HDD is not externally powered, you will need an Y-cable to connect it to two USB slots on the Wii U.
+?> When installing a game to a USB device, we recommend that you use an HDD and not a flash drive, as those are not optimized for constant reading and writing, therefore making them fail quickly.
+If your HDD is not externally powered, you will need a Y-cable to connect it to two USB slots on the Wii U.

-!> In order to install to an USB device, it has to be formatted by the Wii U. Doing this will erase all contents of it, and prevent it from being used on another system unless you re-format it.
+!> In order to install to a USB device, it has to be formatted by the Wii U. Doing this will erase all contents of it, and prevent it from being used on another system unless you reformat it.

 ### What You Need
 - Your SD Card needs to have enough space to fit the game you want to dump.
-- An USB HDD (+ a Y-cable if needed)
+- A USB HDD (+ a Y-cable if needed)
 - The [disc2app](http://www.wiiubru.com/appstore/zips/disc2app.zip) Homebrew app

 ### Instructions